cmda-bt/be-course-17-18/week-1.md

 You’re expected to review a lot of existing examples, and do a lot of searching online.
 You can change other files, such as `.gitconfig`, if you feel like it.
-Make sure to document anything your add with comments.
-`#` starts a comment in Bash.
+Make sure to document anything you add with comments (`#` starts a line comment in Bash).

 Hand in your project by creating a new repository on GitHub:
 `username/dotfiles` (in my case `wooorm/dotfiles`).

-In your repository, include the files changed and added.
+In your repository, include the changed and added files.
-Also include a `readme.md` in your repository, documenting how to install your config files, what they do, and who you are.
+Also include a `readme.md`, documenting how to install your config files, what they do, and who you are.
+For example, something like [this](https://github.com/holman/dotfiles#readme).

 Finally, mark this assignment as complete by opening an issue on our [GitHub issue tracker][profile-issue].
 Include a link to your repository.